rodrigoelp/little-stories/Unlikely adventures/37-Chapter-37.md

 ***In a twisted way, yes*** - confirmed the Wolf.
 His thoughts were interrupted Sam's and Hannah's giggles - ***Why are you laughing?***

-Hannah had come to understand that some people change as they grow, paradoxically others can grow without changing.
+Hannah had come to understand that some people change as they grow, paradoxically others can grow without ever changing.

 The Turtle and the Bat joined chorus of laughing children.